Milkweed & Monarch STEM Study: Life Cycle Learning + Habitat Restoration

 Steps

-1. Pick a “study plant” and give it a name (seriously—kids remember better).
+1. Pick a “study plant” and give it a name.
+Kids often remember better when the plant feels familiar.

 2. Check leaves 3–4 times per week.
-Look for eggs (tiny, pale), chew marks, or caterpillars.
+Look for eggs, chew marks, caterpillars, and frass.

 3. Record what you find.
-Date + what you saw + where on the plant.
+Write the date, what you saw, and where on the plant it appeared.

 4. Track plant health.
 Note if leaves look stressed, dried, or heavily eaten.